OCP-GN: A Scalable Second-order Optimizer for Stochastic Optimization: Abstract

 \section{Abstract}

-This paper proposes a novel second-order optimization algorithm.
-It aims to address large-scale optimization problems in deep learning because it incorporates the OCP method and appropriately approximating the diagonal elements of the Hessian matrix.
-Extensive experiments on multiple standard visual localization benchmarks demonstrate the significant superiority of the proposed method.
-Compared with conventional optimiza tion algorithms, our framework achieves competitive localization accuracy while exhibiting faster convergence, enhanced training stability, and improved robustness to noise interference.
+This paper proposes a novel second-order optimization algorithm based on the Optimal Control Principle (OCP) \cite{ocp1}, applicable to large-scale optimization problems in neural network training.
+The algorithm has a computational complexity of $\mathcal{O}(d)$ and strong robustness.
+Extensive experiments on multiple benchmarks demonstrate the significant superiority of the proposed method.